CommunistMountain/BalanceModFork/README.md

 ## QOL (non-gameplay)
 <ol>
+    <li>redesignedWeaponTooltips: Shows more information about weapons.</li>
+    <li>redesignedDroneTooltips: Shows more information about drones.</li>
+    <li>redesignedAugmentTooltips: Shows more information about augments.</li>
     <li>showReactor: Shows starting reactor and max reactor of ships in hangar.</li>
     <li>extraShipInfo: Shows missiles, drone parts, and crew limit of ships in hangar.</li>
     <li>showDummyEquipmentSlots: Show weapon/drone slots below "SYSTEM NOT INSTALLED" message, to show how many slots you would get if you obtain the system.</li>